Statistical Methods Seminar Description

-Overview: This course teaches skills necessary to conduct analysis of complex multilevel data-structures from an nLevel Structural Equation Modeling perspective.
+Overview: This seminar teaches skills necessary to conduct analysis of complex multilevel data-structures from an nLevel Structural Equation Modeling perspective.
 Conventional multilevel modeling and multilevel-structural equation modeling work well with ‘standard’ multilevel data.
 The n-Level structural equation modeling (NL-SEM) framework is intended for both conventional and non-standard data-structures.
 Non-standard data are indeed very common across multiple domains but rarely analyzed in a satisfactory manner.

 Some aspects of such non-standard data can be handled within most MLM or ML-SEM packages.
 Currently available approaches, however, do not scale well with increasingly complex data-structures.
 All of these models, on the other hand, are readily specified within the general NL-SEM perspective.
 NL-SEM provides a broader and simpler conceptual framework and matching statistical software.
 Within the NL-SEM framework all types of dependencies can be described using a consistent jargon-free language.
 Using the NL-SEM framework, all manner of models for nested data structures are easily specified and estimated using xxM, a free software platform.
-This course is designed to introduce participants to the modeling mindset of the NL-SEM framework and gain ample experience with the xxM software package.
+This seminar is designed to introduce participants to the modeling mindset of the NL-SEM framework and gain ample experience with the xxM software package.

 Instructor: Paras Mehta